- 1 Facebook Privacy Concerns, Trust and your Business

 Facebook Privacy Concerns and Your Business

 Why does it matter?
-If you are running a business and you had client contacts stored in your phone, and you installed the Facebook mobile application onto your phone, those business contacts could now have their private telephone numbers plastered all over Facebook, whether or not those people even have Facebook accounts.
-This could be a severe blow to your reputation and the trust you have worked to build with your client base.
+If you are running a business and you had client contacts stored in your phone, privacy is critical.
+If you installed the Facebook mobile application onto your phone, it is a real possibility that your data has been compromised.
+Those business contacts could now have their private telephone numbers plastered all over Facebook, whether or not those people even have Facebook accounts.

 Trust is an important asset in the business world.

 Given the number of options web users have, you’re actually asking site visitors to do you a favor.
 And they’re more likely to perform a favor for you if you establish trust on your web site.
 In 1999, 6% of web users bought something on the world wide web.
-That number is expected to rise above 60% in 2011.
+That number is expected to rise.
 Anybody see a trend?

-More and more people use the web to make purchases, comparison shop, find directions to a local business or buy their insurance on the web, the fastest growing marketplace ever.
-But think about your own web use habits.
+Due to the fact that people use the web to make purchases, comparison shop, and find directions to a local business on the web, privacy is critical.
+Indeed, the Internet is the fastest growing marketplace ever.
+However, think about your own web use habits.
 Would you buy from a company that you did not trust?
 Most surveyed reply “no”.

-This may come as a shock considering how seriously Facebook takes your privacy, but there is probably a clause buried deep within Facebook’s terms and conditions that makes this invasion of your privacy OK on paper, but odds are still pretty good that it’s not OK with you.
+This may come as a shock considering how seriously Facebook takes your privacy, but there is probably a clause buried deep within Facebook’s terms and conditions that makes this invasion of your privacy OK on paper.
+However, odds are still pretty good that it’s not OK with you.

 How to remove your contacts’ phone numbers from your Facebook account: